 So, in the modern world, this preference for negative messages becomes a problem because our brain can’t tell the difference between a real threat and one that we see on the news 5000 miles away.
 Therefore, instead of running into a few threats a day as our ancestors did, we are now running into hundreds every day.
 That is to say, it would be like our ancestors bumping into a tiger every few minutes all day long.

-Our resilience in the face of negative messages (negative stress like news about COVID-19) is determined by three factors.
+Our resilience in the face of negative messages (negative stress like news about COVID-19, Black LIves Matter or the election) is determined by three factors.
 Sonja Lyubomirsky, Rene Dickerhoof, Julia K. Boehm, and Kennon M. Sheldon.
 Becoming Happier Takes Both a Will and a Proper Way: An Experimental Longitudinal Intervention to Boost Well-Being.
 National Library of Medicine – National Institutes of Health [website].
 March 31, 2015, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4380267/ (accessed March 24, 2020)